 In the classic film, The Wizard of Oz, we learn much based not only on the personality but also on the interests of each character especially as it relates to good and evil.
-Even on those on the good side still suffered from weaknesses and other shortcomings that had them acting in ways contrary to their true nature.
+Even those on the good side still suffered from weaknesses and other shortcomings that had them acting in ways contrary to their true nature.
 For example, a lion is the king of the beasts, a powerful creature that’s large and in charge.
-Yet the lion in The Wizard of Oz was a coward and in desperate needed of courage.
+Yet the lion in The Wizard of Oz was a coward and in desperate need of courage.
 His own roar scared him just as much as other people.

 Next, there was the scarecrow who needed a brain and the tinman who needed a heart.
 In reality, scarecrows are simply straw-filled mannequins used to deter birds from disturbing crops.
 But if brought to life, he’d surely need a brain to function else as if he admitted: “People without brains do an awful lot of talking…” Now, in the case of the Tinman….in real life, he would be in a museum or serve as a scaled-down child’s toy.
-Yet, in the film, his character was brought life and only to find himself in desperate need of a heart.
-(In some storylines, the Tinman was betrayed by one the wicked witches which is why he became heartless in the first place.)
-Unfortunately for them all, everyone thought was convinced that they could find what they were looking for if only the could reach The Wizard.
+Yet, in the film, his character was brought to life and only to find himself in desperate need of a heart.
+(In some storylines, the Tinman was betrayed by one of the wicked witches which is why he became heartless in the first place.)
+Unfortunately for them all, everyone thought was convinced that they could find what they were looking for if only they could reach The Wizard.
 (Whew!
 That one statement is the Christian Church at large, but I digress – for now.)

 Aside from the main characters, which included Dorothy and her dog (Toto) plus the other sidekicks she picked up along the way, there were a few rather interesting characters that were epitomes of good and/or evil and those were the WITCHES!
 Although there were at least four witches in the original text, the various film adaptations didn’t always feature them all as a collective.
 One Quora user best explained it this way: